syrkis/virian.org/src/lib/opus/parabellum.md

 category: code
 ---

-As global security continues to deteriorate [@smith2024] the scrutinization of military strategy becomes increasingly important.
-In addition to increasing strategic quiality, scrutinizatiability of military strategy, can also be expected to increase public trust in military decision makers.
+As global security continues to deteriorate [@smith2024], the scrutiny of military strategy becomes increasingly important.
+In addition to improving strategic quality, the scrutinizability of military strategy can also be expected to increase public trust in military decision-makers.
 To that effect, Parabellum is an open-source warfare simulation framework.
 Based on JaxMARL's SMAX [@rutherford2023] and supported by Armasuisse, the framework advances military scenario modeling through parallelization and environmental realism.

 ## Key Features